kcc-community/kcc-grants/Polrare.md

          - Team Profiles

             Icetea Labs
-             partnership who in charge of marketing plan and brand awareness.
+             Company accompany our project on the journey from building a strategic plan, raising funds, marketing, product development to implementation in real life

             NMB Technology & Solution
              A sole proprietor company who in charge of Polrare development platform

          - Team's experience
             Our team is divided into two category expertise which is technical and marketing.
 We have been involve with a lot of blockchain, sass project and game 3D, AR/VR.

          - Team Code Repos